London skyline at sunset

 + What's the local currency and how should I pay?

 The Pound Sterling (£).
-Contactless cards and mobile wallets are accepted almost everywhere — including on TfL.
+Contactless cards and mobile wallets are accepted almost everywhere — including on Transport for London (TfL).
 ATMs are widely available; notify your bank before travel.

 + Do I need a power adaptor?